CMSgov/bcda-static-site/production/technical_userguide.md

 ---
 layout: home
-title:  "Technical Getting Started Guide in Production:"
+title:  "Technical Getting Started Guide in Production"
 description: "A Step-by-Step Guide to getting set up in BCDA and retrieving data from the API."
 date:   2019-09-06 09:21:12 -0500
 description: